+20 Id., Tab 6.

-17 Id., Tab 11.
+22 Id., Tab 11.

-18 Id., p.
-5.

-19 Id., pp.5-7, Tab 13.
+24 Id., p.
+5, Tab 12.

-20 960 A.2d 1123.

-21Employee Brief, p.
-2; Tab 3 (November 13, 2012).

-"is now acting on the inappropriate RIFs in 2012.
-Our unit continues to be excluded" 22

-- 14) She argues that Agency failed to communicate with Union Representatives as it related to positions within the Central Office, noting that positions have been advertised on websites other than the DCPS official website in an effort to hide positions. - 15) Employee alleges that Agency has engaged in unfair hiring practices, age discrimination, unfair labor practices, and race discrimination.
-She alleges that Agency uses "fraternization to select and promote employees" and that many positions are filled without ever being advertised. - 16) She claims that Agency's efforts to undermine the Council of School Officers ("CSO") have been well documented and constitutes an unfair labor practice in violation of section 7116 of an uncited Federal Labor Relations Authority statute.
-Employee also claims that Agency favors the Washington Teachers Union ("WTU") over the CSO and has changed positions within the NPU so that they will fall under the WTU. - 17) In regards to race discrimination, Employee contends that Agency "targeted [NPU] for elimination in which the majority of the people are identified as African-American, and a [sic] were nearing or over the age of 40."23 - 18) In conclusion, Employee stipulates that Chancellor Rhee "followed the procedures outlined in D.C.
+- However, Employee claims that this provided a great deal of stress to her because she was undergoing medical treatments.
+26 - 17) Employee claims that Agency failed to 1) retain a retention roster for employees impacted by the instant RIF and 2) establish a mechanism to inform a Recruiting Officer that a RIF'd employee applied for a position.
+She further claims that Agency "is now acting on the inappropriate RIFs in 2012.
+Our unit continues to be excluded."27 - 18) Employee asserts that the factual basis relied on by DCPS to complete Employee's CLDFs was not supported by documentary or testimonial evidence.
+She further asserts that the allegations raised in her CLDF are not accurate, noting that the RIF was due "to budget and not performance."
+28 - 19) She argues that Agency failed to communicate with Union Representatives as it related to positions within the Central Office, noting that positions have been advertised on websites other than the DCPS official website in an effort to hide positions within the Non-Public Unit that are consistent with the prior salary range of the grievant. - 20) She alleges that DCPS has engaged in unfair hiring practices, age discrimination, unfair labor practices, and race discrimination.
+She alleges that Agency uses "fraternization to select and promote employees" and that employees who do not attend mixers and networking events at bars are not considered for promotion or retention on current positions.
+Employee further alleges that many credentialed employees are passed over in favor of non-credentialed employees who fraternize with DCPS leadership and many positions are filled without ever being advertised.29 - 21) Employee claims that Agency's efforts to undermine the Council of School Officers ("CSO") have been well documented and constitutes an unfair labor practice in violation of section 7116 of an uncited Federal Labor Relations Authority statute.
+Employee also claims that Agency favors the Washington Teachers Union ("WTU") over the CSO and has changed positions within the NPU so that they will fall under the WTU.30 - 22) In regards to race discrimination, Employee contends that Agency "targeted [NPU] for elimination because all (100%) of the people in the identified positions were black, and a majority [were] over the age of 40."
+She also claims that the majority of OSE personnel are under the age of 40 and consist of races other than black, further noting that these individuals were not included on August and September 2010 trainings."31 - 23) Employee contends that members of the NPU who were retained as Program Managers were not Programs Managers at the time of the instant RIF; she claims that their permanent position at the time of the RIF was one of the positions identified to be eliminated by Chancellor Rhee.
+Employee further argues that because competitive levels are based on the permanent position of the employee, not the acting or interim status, all displaced employees "should have been given one round of competitive level consideration."32

+26 Id., Tab 3; Employee Brief, Tab 6 (April 29, 2013).

+24) In conclusion, Employee stipulates that Chancellor Rhee "followed the procedures outlined in D.C.
 Code § 1-624.2," but asserts that the applicable provision is "D.C.
 Code §1-624.8."
 She states that if the "RIF was the intention, Agency should be held to the Abolishment Act."
 Employee claims that Agency's use of "D.C.
-Code §1-624.2" constitutes an unfair labor practice (emphasis added).24
+Code §1-624.2" constitutes an unfair labor practice (emphasis added).33